A methodology for building AI agents

 | Transcripts (JSONL) | Complete session history | Search only |

-"The memory says X exists" ≠ "X exists now."
+"Memory says X exists" ≠ "X exists now."

 Principle 4.
 Defense in depth, not width

-But the 23 checks are only the first layer.
+The 23 checks are only the first layer.
 The full architecture has five:

 | Layer | Function |